Water System Evaluation

 In addition to the distribution and storage improvements, the project also included drilling of an additional well and construction of a water treatment plant.
 A siting study was completed to determine the best location for the new well.
 The site selected was a City owned park and the well needed to be flood protected so an elevated platform was designed for the well controls.

 A pilot study was conducted in cooperation with the US EPA to test removal of ammonia that is present in the source water.
 Removal of ammonia will reduce formation of harmful nitrites in the distribution system and will allow for improved disinfection.
 The first of its kind treatment plant includes two upflow, aerated biological contactors (150 gpm each) for ammonia removal, three pressure filters and a chlorination system.
 The treatment plant will also remove iron from the source water.
-The full-scale plant was started up in January 2014 and is currently in operation.
+The full-scale plant is currently in operation.